hedisam/goactor/README.md

 We use the previous example but instead of monitoring the 'iWillPanic' actor, we `Link` our parent actor to it.
 The difference between `Monitor` and `Link` is that if an actor exit abnormally (e.g. panics), all of its linked actors will exit, too, while a monitor actor only gets notified with no harm in such situations.
 Also, `Link` creates a two-way relationship between the actors, so either one if exits abnormally causes the other to exit, too.

-So here we expect our parent actor to exit along with its linked 'iWillPanic' one:
+Here we expect our parent actor to exit along with its linked 'iWillPanic' one:

 ```golang
 package main